seantiz/seantiz/README.md

 </p>

 <p align="center">
-  My main interests are finding the balance between data validation on back and front end, and how to die of old age gracefully (parallel tasking).
+  My interests are finding the balance between data validation on back and front end, and how to die of old age gracefully (parallel tasking).
 </p>

 <br><br><br><br><br>